immersive-web/privacy-and-security/EXPLAINER.md

 ## Background

 Augmented reality systems typically use one or more sensors to infer information about the real world, and may then present information about the real world to the user.
 In such systems there may be a wide range of input sensor types used, and a range of real-world data generated.
-Further, other sensors (e.g. the camera) may be accessed and used to render information in context for the user.
+Further, sensors (e.g. the camera) may be accessed and used to render information in context for the user.

 ## Accessing Real-World Data